Vero Beach Real Estate - Homes for Sale in Vero Beach Florida

 Filed Under: Buying Real Estate in Vero Beach, FL, Home Buyer Tips Tagged With: Real Estate Tips

-John Makris – REALTOR®
+John Makris – Consultant

 LPT Realty, LLC

-Lake Mary FL 32746 Phone: (772) 532-0945
+Vero Beach, FL 32960 Phone: (772) 532-0945

 John Makris - Vero Beach Realtor